 Swearing became an outlet for the bottleneck.
 When the factors of life shoved and pushed themselves into one small window of my existence I learned to cope.
-I couldn’t escape the nightmare of trying to save a marriage, leaving Ministry, trying to find and redefine my sense of identity in the midst of that, postpartum depression and this whole other story which I can’t share yet because it’s coming out in this book (<–insert shameless plug here).
+I couldn’t escape the nightmare of trying to save a marriage, leaving Ministry, trying to find and redefine my sense of identity in the midst of that, postpartum depression and this whole other story which I can’t share yet because (<–insert shameless plug here).
 Again, bottleneck.
 Anger.
 Swearing.

 Am I a wee bit defensive and protective over swearing?
 Really?
 Well yeah.
 In some bizarre way it actually became a tremendous gift for me.

 Would you rather me put my finger down my throat -something I’ve never done to deal with my anxiety and anger?

 Would you rather me starve myself?
 Something I’ve never done intentionally.

 Would you rather me pick up a drink each night and soothe myself that way?
 Something I’ve never turned to.

 Would you rather me run out and screw some random dudes?